 What Is a Yard

 You’ve probably heard the word yard tossed around when people talk about football fields, garden plots, or even the length of a rope.
 But what exactly is a yard?
-In the United States and a few other countries, a yard is defined as exactly three feet, which in turn equals thirty‑six inches.
+Also, in the United States and a few other countries, a yard is defined as exactly three feet, which in turn equals thirty‑six inches.
 That might sound like a simple measurement, but the yard has a surprisingly long history that stretches back to medieval England.
+In practice, back then, a yard was supposed to be the distance from the tip of a king’s nose to the end of his outstretched arm.
 Today, it’s a standardized unit that lives alongside the meter in the world of length.
-Back then, a yard was supposed to be the distance from the tip of a king’s nose to the end of his outstretched arm.
 Knowing that a yard is a fixed size makes it easier to answer the question that brings most people to this page: how many yards are in 100 meters.

 Why This Conversion Matters

 You might think that swapping between yards and meters is only relevant for scientists or engineers, but the truth is far more everyday.
-That said, a mismatch can lead to buying too little material, overspending, or misjudging distances when you’re hiking or biking.
-That said, if you’re planning a home renovation, buying a piece of fabric, or trying to understand a running track’s length, you’ll need to translate between the metric system (which uses meters) and the imperial system (which uses yards).
+If you’re planning a home renovation, buying a piece of fabric, or trying to understand a running track’s length, you’ll need to translate between the metric system (which uses meters) and the imperial system (which uses yards).
+A mismatch can lead to buying too little material, overspending, or misjudging distances when you’re hiking or biking.
 In short, getting the numbers right saves time, money, and a lot of frustration.

 How Many Yards Are in 100 Meters